boiding/book/src/background/boid.md

 #### Position
 Maybe the most striking characteristic is the boids _position_.
 It keeps track of where the boid is.
-We describe it by two projects, i.e. the _x_ coordinate and the _y_ coordinate.
+We describe it by two projections, i.e. the _x_ coordinate and the _y_ coordinate.

 The world that the boids occupy wraps around on it self.
 This means that it